-No. NSW Treasury is of the opinion that there is insufficient guidance provided on this issue in ED 144.
-The draft Guidance only states at para G1, that 'when amounts received or receivable relate to the rendering of services they are accounted for in accordance with AASB 118...but only if they are not contributions'.
-However, ED 144 provides no guidance on when the definition of a 'contribution' is satisfied and whether or not agreements are insubstance agreements for the provision of goods and services.
-This is the key issue in determining whether or not AASB 118 or AASB 1004 should be applied.
+No. ED 144 provides insufficient guidance on this matter.
+The Guidance states at paragraph G1 that "when amounts received or receivable relate to the rendering of services they are accounted for in accordance with AASB 118...but only if they are not contributions".
+ED 144 provides no guidance as to when the definition of a "contribution" is satisfied and whether or not agreements are in-substance agreements for the provision of goods and services.
+This is the key issue in determining whether AASB 118 or AASB 1004 should apply.

-The approach taken in ED 144 contrasts to ED 125, which addressed the treatment of conditions only after determining whether or not an agreement was an in-substance agreement for the provision of goods and services.
-ED 125 specified the minimum features necessary for an agreement to be regarded as an agreement for the provision of goods and services, as follows (para 8.2.1):
+In contrast, ED 125 addressed the treatment of conditions only after determining whether or not an agreement was an in-substance agreement for the provision of goods and services.
+ED 125 specified the minimum features necessary for an agreement to be regarded as an agreement for the provision of goods and services, as follows (paragraph 8.2.1):

-- Specific goods and services to be provided; - A reliable acquittal process to determine whether goods and services have been provided; - That the purchaser has the right to refuse payment or demand repayment where the acquittal process indicates the goods and services provided are less than the agreed quantity.
+- Specific goods and services to be provided; - A reliable acquittal process to determine whether goods and services have been provided; and - That the purchaser has the right to refuse payment or demand repayment where the acquittal process indicates the goods and services provided are less than the agreed quantity.

 Further, as presently drafted, the relationship between AASB 118 and AASB 1004 is confusing and potentially contradictory1.
 For example, the Flowchart asks the question - "Does the substance of the transaction relate to the rendering of services (or other, as referred to in footnote 1 on page 13)?"
-But this question does not appear to adequately reflect the Guidance at para G1, which states that such amounts are only accounted for under AASB 118, where they are NOT contributions.
-Therefore, as ED 144 infers that there may be both situations i.e. where amounts relating to the rendering of services are and are not contributions, then the flow chart needs to make clear that AASB 118 only applies if they are NOT contributions.
-Para G7 also needs to be clarified along similar lines.
+This question does not adequately reflect the Guidance at paragraph G1, which states that such amounts are only accounted for under AASB 118, where they are NOT contributions.
+ED 144 infers that amounts relating to the rendering of services may, or may not be, contributions.
+The flow chart needs to show that AASB 118 only applies if they are NOT contributions.
+Paragraph G7 also needs to be clarified along similar lines.

-Treasury also disagrees that the following transfers are 'reciprocal' transactions that must be accounted for in accordance with AASB 118:
+HoTARAC also disagrees that the following transfers are "reciprocal" transactions that must be accounted for in accordance with AASB 118:

-- Assets contributed subject to it being returned to the donor if a specified future event does not occur but does not entail a performance obligation (e.g. Australian Government provides funds to a State Government subject to the recipient entity raising a matching contribution) (para G12). - Amounts received in advance of the taxable event (para G17).
+- assets contributed subject to it being returned to the donor if a specified future event does not occur but does not entail a performance obligation (e.g. the Australian Government provides funds to a State Government subject to the recipient entity raising a matching contribution) (paragraph G12); and - amounts received in advance of the taxable event (paragraph G17).

-Treasury agrees that these types of transfers should initially be recognised as a liability.
-However, Treasury disagrees that these transfers meet the definition of a reciprocal transaction.
-Rather, these types of transfers seem to satisfy the non-reciprocal definition in AASB 1004 and should be accounted for in accordance with AASB 1004, as a liability.
+These types of transfer should initially be recognised as a liability, but they do not meet the definition of a reciprocal transaction.
+Rather, these types of transfer satisfy the non-reciprocal definition and should be accounted for in accordance with AASB 1004.
 This is also discussed in the response to para (d) above.

-1 Also p 5 of ED 144, footnote 1 (in the commentary accompanying the draft Australian Guidance), conflicts with para G1, as it provides that "contributions received or receivable that arise from the rendering of services are accounted for in accordance with AASB 118" [italics added].
-In contrast, para G1 provides that only those amounts that relate to the rendering of services, that are NOT contributions, are accounted for in accordance with AASB 118.
+Also p 5 of ED 144, footnote 1 (in the commentary accompanying the draft Australian Guidance), conflicts with paragraph G1, as it provides that "contributions received or receivable that arise from the rendering of services are accounted for in accordance with AASB 118" [italics added].
+In contrast, paragraph G1 provides that only those amounts that relate to the rendering of services, that are NOT contributions, are accounted for in accordance with AASB 118.